Geometry and topology of the quasi-plane Szekeres model: Introducing the Szekeres solutions

 while $h(z)$, $k(z)$, $M(z)$, $A(z)$, $B_1(z)$, $B_2(z)$ and $C(z)$ are arbitrary functions obeying

 The mass-density is

 In the present paper we will mostly consider the case $\Lambda = 0$.

-This solution has in general no symmetry, and acquires a 3-dimensional symmetry group with 2-dimensional orbits when $A$, $B_1$, $B_2$ and $C$ are all constant (that is, when $\nu,_z = 0$).
+These solutions have in general no symmetry, and acquire a 3-dimensional symmetry group with 2-dimensional orbits when $A$, $B_1$, $B_2$ and $C$ are all constant (that is, when $\nu,_z = 0$).
 The sign of $g(z)$ determines the geometry of the surfaces $(t =$ const, $z =$ const), and the symmetry of the limiting solution.
 The geometry is spherical, plane or hyperbolic when $g > 0$, $g = 0$ or $g < 0$, respectively.
-With $A$, $B_1$, $B_2$ and $C$ being functions of $z$, the surfaces $z =$ const within a single space $t =$ const may have different geometries (i.e. they can be spheres in one part of the space and the surfaces of constant negative curvature elsewhere, the curvature being zero at the boundary).
+With $A$, $B_1$, $B_2$ and $C$ being functions of $z$, the surfaces $z =$ const within a single space $t =$ const may have different geometries (i.e. they can be spheres in one part of the space and surfaces of constant negative curvature elsewhere, the curvature being zero at the boundary).
 The sign of $k(z)$ determines the type of evolution; with $k > 0 = \Lambda$ the model expands away from an initial singularity and then recollapses to a final singularity, with $k < 0 = \Lambda$ the model is either ever-expanding or ever-collapsing, depending on the initial conditions; $k = 0 = \Lambda$ is the intermediate case corresponding to the 'flat' Friedmann model.

 The Robertson--Walker limit follows when $z = r$, $\Phi (t,z) = r R(t)$, $k = k_0 r^2$ where $k_0 =$ const and $B_1 = B_2 = 0$, $C = 4A = 1$.
 This definition of the R--W limit includes the definition of the limiting radial coordinate (the Szekeres model is covariant with the transformations $z = f(z')$, where $f(z')$ is an arbitrary function).